Wayne, New Jersey: Economy

-Wayne was home to the Toys "R" Us United States corporate headquarters, before it filed for Chaper 11 bankruptcy in September 2017 and ceased to operate as an independent, publicly-traded firm.
+Wayne was home to the Toys "R" Us United States corporate headquarters, before it filed for Chaper 11 bankruptcy in September 2017 and ceased to operate as an independent, publicly traded firm.
 Brands associated with the former toy-retailer firm were acquired by Tru Kids.
 The former Toys "R" Us headquarters at One Geoffrey Way is now home to medical device manufacturer Getinge, housing their United States sales, service and training operations.
 Wayne continues to host the headquarters of the Valley Bank (formerly Valley National Bank) corporate headquarters.
 JVC has their US office in Wayne and employ approximately 19,040.

-Willowbrook Mall is a two-level indoor shopping mall in the township, the fourth-largest mall in the state, featuring 200 retail establishments and a gross leasable area (GLA) of 1514000 sqft.
-The Willowbrook Mall went through a renovation in 2018–2019 that saw new flooring, lighting, seating and a few new restaurants added.
+Willowbrook Mall is a two-level indoor shopping mall in the township, the fourth-largest mall in the state, featuring 200 retail establishments and a gross leasable area of 1514000 sqft.
+The Willowbrook Mall went through a renovation in 2018–19 that added new flooring, lighting, seating and a few new restaurants.
 Sears was closed and a Sears Tire Center was demolished; a 12-screen state-of-the-art Cinemark movie theater was built in its place.
 Adjacent to it is the Wayne Towne Center regional shopping center, which features a movie theater under the AMC brand.

-Wayne Today is a local weekly magazine.